 - neoplasms, which are abnormal growths that can be benign or cancerous

-- cancerous tumors, such as lung cancer, lymphoma, sarcoma
+- cancerous tumors, such as lung cancer, lymphoma, or sarcoma

 - metastatic tumors that spread from other parts of the body

 A pulmonary nodule may be first detected on a chest X-ray.
-After that, you may need further testing to better characterize the nodule to help determine if it is benign or cancerous.
+After that, you may need further testing to better characterize the nodule to help determine if it’s benign or cancerous.

-Your doctor may request information about your medical history and your history of smoking.
+Your doctor may request your medical history and your history of smoking.
 Additionally, your doctor needs to know if you’ve been exposed to secondhand smoke or environmental chemicals.

 The first step of the process is examining the size and shape of the nodule.
 The bigger the nodule, and the more irregular the shape, the greater the risk of it being cancerous.

-If a pulmonary nodule is cancerous, your doctor will determine the best course of treatment based on the stage and type of the cancer.
-Treatment options can include radiation or chemotherapy to kill and prevent the spread of cancer cells, or surgery to remove the tumor.
+If a pulmonary nodule is cancerous, your doctor will determine the best course of treatment based on the stage and type of cancer.

-In most cases, your doctor can safely say that the nodule isn’t cancer if it doesn’t increase in size and remains small over a period of two years.
-At that point, there is no need for further testing.
+In most cases, your doctor can safely say that the nodule isn’t cancer if it doesn’t increase in size or develop points, lobes, or other irregularities over a period of 2 to 5 years.
+At that point, if you are not at high risk for lung cancer, there’s no need for further testing.

-If the nodule is cancerous and there is only one, it is likely still in the early stages when treatment offers the best chance of cure.
+If the nodule is cancerous, and there’s only one, it’s likely still in the early stages when treatment offers the best chance of a cure.

 In some cases, a cancerous pulmonary nodule represents a metastasis from a cancer that began in another part of the body.
-If that is the case treatment will depend on the original cancer.
+If that’s the case, treatment will depend on the original cancer.